 Why COVID-19 Herd Immunity is Important

-As we inch closer to COVID-19 vaccinations being available to the general public, you’ve no doubt heard the term “herd immunity” thrown around.
+Now that COVID-19 vaccinations are widely available to the general public, you’ve no doubt heard the term “herd immunity” thrown around.
 But what exactly does herd immunity mean?

 According to the Centers for Disease Control and Prevention (CDC), herd immunity occurs when enough people become immune to a disease to make its spread unlikely.
 As a result, the entire community is protected, even those who are not themselves immune.
 Herd immunity is usually achieved through vaccination, but it can also occur through natural infection.